 More recently, dozens of same-sex ceremonies have been performed in our sanctuary since marriage equality was established in Iowa, congregation members turn out in strong numbers each year at the annual Pride celebration, and we continue to educate ourselves and others about LGBTQ issues.

 Congregation members provide direct assistance to the community in a variety of ways, which include serving meals through the Free Lunch Program, supporting immigrant families with basic needs, and contributing many hours of labor during Days of Service.
 We are also involved in efforts to educate ourselves and others about issues of concern, including racial justice, immigrant and refugee rights, and issues related to wealth disparities.

 Financial support for community partners

 Each week our Sunday service cash offerings and designated checks are donated to a community partner organization.
 We support a single partner for an entire month, and in months with a fifth Sunday we contribute to a special project, such as support for our partner church in Romania or funds to assist protesters at the Dakota Access Pipeline.
-In addition, our Social Justice Action committee responds to many ad hoc requests for community assistance via the Social Justice Action Fund.
+In addition, our Social Justice Team responds to many ad hoc requests for community assistance via the Social Justice Action Fund.

 Green Sanctuary initiatives